Productive-Edge/pe-fuzzy-search-java/README.md

 ## Pattern / Matcher API

-This library has similar API to the `java.util.regex.Pattern` and `java.util.regex.Matcher`:
+This library has a similar API to the `java.util.regex.Pattern` and `java.util.regex.Matcher`:

 ```java
 import com.pe.text.FuzzyMatcher;